 Help everyone on your shopping list reduce their carbon footprint with a set of metal straws.
-As Bethany Blakeman wrote for us earlier this year, “It’s been reported that Americans use half a billion straws a day (enough straws to fill up Yankee Stadium), much of which ends up in the ocean.”
+As Bethany Blakeman wrote for us earlier last year, “It’s been reported that Americans use half a billion straws a day (enough straws to fill up Yankee Stadium), much of which ends up in the ocean.”

 $15 and under